 - The right to be informed immediately of the outcome of the hearing.

-The Judicial Affairs office offers other options to those students who do not wish to resolve their violations in the Student-Wide Judiciary.
-The Director of Judicial Affairs or designee is the Administrative Hearing Officer.
+The Judicial Affairs and Student Advocacy office offers other options to those students who do not wish to resolve their violations in the Student-Wide Judiciary.
+The Director of Judicial Affairs and Student Advocacy or designee is the Administrative Hearing Officer.
 Students who feel more comfortable with an administrative decision may prefer this alternative.
 These options provide a more confidential atmosphere for students who wish to have their case handled by a campus administrator.

-If you have any questions or concerns, contact the Judicial Affairs office at 645-6154 in 252 Capen Hall.
+If you have any questions or concerns, contact the Judicial Affairs office at 645-6154 in 9 Norton Hall.
 For a complete copy of the Student-Wide Judiciary Rules of Procedure and the University Rules and Regulations, please stop by the office.

 |SBI Legal Assistance||645-3056|